rhbertoldi/rhbertoldi.github.io/_pages/cv.md

 * 07/2019 - 09/2019: Research Assistant
   * University of Chicago
-  * Replicated statistical analysis of prior literature and reconciliated results with novel lab data
+  * Replicated statistical analysis of prior literature and reconciled results with novel lab data
   * Created and updated data visualizations including paper's key and index plots
   * Installed a switch in a messy script of over 1000 lines, allowing it to generate output statistics and plots for various threshold cutoff values
   * Troubleshot automating lintr to run on Git staged files on Windows

+* 03/2019 - 09/2019: Volunteer
+  * Chicago Community Bond Fund
+  *	Created ETL processes to clean and merge FOIA requested Illinois jail data from 17 counties
+  * Identified and created trend plots and summary statistics for a report for Illinois bond reform advocates

 * 09/2016 - 08/2018 : Case Manager
   * Atrium Experts